microsoft/Document-Knowledge-Mining-Solution-Accelerator/docs/LocalSetupGuide.md

 ---

 ### 2. Sign In to Visual Studio

-- Open the **KernelMemory** and **Microsoft.GS.DPS** solutions in Visual Studio.
+#### 1. Open Solutions in Visual Studio
+Navigate to the cloned repository and open the following solution files from Visual Studio:

+- **KernelMemory**
+  - Path: `Document-Knowledge-Mining-Solution-Accelerator/App/kernel-memory/KernelMemory.sln`

+- **Microsoft.GS.DPS**
+  - Path: `Document-Knowledge-Mining-Solution-Accelerator/App/backend-api/Microsoft.GS.DPS.sln`

-- Sign in using your tenant account with the required permissions.
+#### 2. Sign in to Visual Studio using your **tenant account** with the required permissions.

 ---